 1. A Résumé and References

 Please include a résumé or curriculum vitae (not to exceed five pages).
 Include the name, title, phone number, and e-mail address of two professional references.

 2. The Application Essay

 The application essay should be no more than four double-spaced pages.
 It should address your interest in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to the learning community; a statement of what you want to accomplish by participating; and, if appropriate, description of an independent project and its relation to your professional responsibilities.

 Submission of Applications and Notification Procedures

 You may submit your completed application electronically by using our Document Portal.
-Save your completed résumé, application essay, and cover sheet as separate files that include your last name in the file name, for example “last name_essay.”
+Save your completed résumé and application essay as separate files that include your last name in the file name, for example “last name_essay.”
 Accepted document formats are .pdf, .doc, .docx, or .rtf.

 When your documents are ready, complete the contact information on the Document Portal.
-At the bottom of the page, attach all three documents (cover sheet, application essay, and résumé) before you submit the form.
+At the bottom of the page, attach both documents (application essay and résumé) before you submit the form.
 Applicants who are missing any of the required documents will not be considered.

 Should you experience any difficulties with the document submission form or if you need to submit application materials as hard copies instead of electronically, please contact us.
 Be sure to submit your application materials before the deadline!